J&J Medical Connect

 • A post hoc pooled analysis of GRIPHON and TRITON patients was conducted to evaluate the effect of early UPTRAVI initiation (within 6 months of diagnosis) on PAH disease progression and survival.
 UPTRAVI reduced the risk of disease progression by 52% in the pooled UPTRAVI group compared to the pooled placebo control group.
 The majority of patients in the pooled analysis groups received UPTRAVI or placebo in combination with other PAH-specific medications (77% in the pooled UPTRAVI group and 74% in the pooled control group).5

-• Among the 759 patients with PAH, 29.5%, 5.9%, 49.5%, 9.6%, and 0.4% of all patients were receiving PAH-specific monotherapy, dual therapy with prostacyclin I2 (PGI2), dual therapy without PGI2, triple therapy, and quadruple therapy.
-Similar therapy patterns were observed across non-Hispanic White, Black/African American, Hispanic, and other treatment groups.7
+• Among the 759 patients with PAH, 30.8%, 5.9%, 49.7%, and 8.4% of patients were receiving PAH-specific monotherapy, dual combination therapy with prostaglandin I2 (prostacyclin; PGI2), dual combination therapy without PGI2, and triple combination therapy, respectively.
+No notable differences in treatment patterns were observed between the racial/ethnic groups.7

-• Additionally, retrospective studies, case reports, conference abstracts, and a conference poster are listed in the REFERENCES section for review.9-22
+• Additionally, retrospective studies, case reports, conference abstracts, and a conference poster are listed in the REFERENCES section for review.17-34

 CLINICAL DATA